ArigalaAdarsh/Python-Data-analysis-Projects/README.md

 ### 6. **Waiter Tip Analysis**
    This project investigates the factors affecting tips in restaurants, analyzing how attributes such as day of the week, meal type, and size of the party impact tipping behavior.

-### 7. **HR Analytics**
-   The project explores human resources data to understand employee performance, retention rates, and other HR-related metrics.

-### 8. **Pandas Workout**
-   A collection of Python code snippets and tutorials that demonstrate the functionality of the Pandas library in performing various data manipulation and analysis tasks.

-### 9. **Purchase Case Study - Statistics Data Analysis**
-   This case study uses statistical analysis to explore purchasing behaviors, trends, and patterns based on customer data.

-### 10. **Regular Expressions with NumPy**
-   This project demonstrates the use of regular expressions combined with NumPy for text processing and data manipulation tasks.

 ## Technologies Used